ConnectUni/connectuni.github.io/evaluation.md

 * Participant I: Freshman at Leeward Community College.
 Initially also started college during the pandemic but dropped out due to lack of social connections due to zoom-only classes.

 ### Time and Place:
-* Testing session for Participant A were conducted at the ICSpace room in person at 2 pm on 12/04/23.
+* Testing session for Participant 1 were conducted at the ICSpace room in person at 2 pm on 12/04/23.
-* Testing sessions for Participants B-F were conducted at the ITC building in person after 3 pm on 12/04/23.
+* Testing sessions for Participants 2-6 were conducted at the ITC building in person after 3 pm on 12/04/23.
-* Testing session for Participant G was in-person at Hamilton Library at 12 pm on 12/05/2023.
+* Testing session for Participant 7 was in-person at Hamilton Library at 12 pm on 12/05/2023.
-* Testing session for Participant H was in-person at Hamilton Library at about 2 pm on 12/05/2023.
+* Testing session for Participant 8 was in-person at Hamilton Library at about 2 pm on 12/05/2023.
-* Testing session for Participant I was in online over discord at around 8 pm on 12/05/2023.
+* Testing session for Participant 9 was in online over discord at around 8 pm on 12/05/2023.

 ### Script:
 General Usability Testing Script for our Application: